-The following is a list of all speakers from Solvo Biotechnology's Meet the Experts Transporter Conference series dating all the way back to 2014.
+The following is a list of all speakers from Solvo Biotechnology's Meet the Experts Transporter Conference and Webinar series dating all the way back to 2012.

 Professor and Chairman Department of Pharmacology and Toxicology Dokkyo Medical University School of Medicine Tochigi, Japan